cgencer/challenges_librarian/README.md

 ### npm run db:seeds

+Creates mock-data on speific tables with working reference-ids:
-Creates a list of 100 users.
+- a list of 100 users.
-Creates a variety of contents for each type: article, game, product and comments for all of these types (even comments for comments), each connected to the users created.
+- contents for each type: article, game, product
+- comments for all of these types including comments for comments

 ### npm run db:g:migration